luajunan/TeamTitan_R.E.D_SCDFXIBM/README.md

 Now you're ready to run the app!

 ## Built with
-[IBM Cloud Annotations](https://cloud.annotations.ai/) - Building an image classification instance [IBM Cloud](https://cloud.ibm.com/) - Create a machine learning instance [Xcode](https://developer.apple.com/xcode/) - To run and test the application on the simulator function
+* [IBM Cloud Annotations](https://cloud.annotations.ai/) - Building an image classification instance
+* [IBM Cloud](https://cloud.ibm.com/) - Create a machine learning instance
+* [Xcode](https://developer.apple.com/xcode/) - To run and test the application on the simulator interface